 In addition to normal testing, Biowest also tests FBS for stem cell work suitability.
 However, it is recommended that batches used for stem cells be tested on specific cell lines for the specific conditions required.
 Dr Yamanaka in his Nobel Prize winning work related to stem cell research, selected Biowest FBS after testing our batches.

 Some preparations of trypsin contain phenol red.
 Since the product is shipped with dry ice, there could be a significant CO2 build up in packaging.
 This CO2 may enter the solution and lower the pH slightly, giving an orange (around pH 6.5) vs. pinkish (around 7.3) color.
-The solution, if orange (acidic) can still be used as sodium hydroxide may be added to adjust the pH.
+The solution, if orange (acidic) can still be good to use as is, or sodium hydroxide may be added to adjust the pH.

 Traceability is important because it provides a chain of identity of the product from the country and slaughterhouse of origin, to the processing, packaging and labeling facilities ready for sale and final distribution.
 As you can verify, traceability insure you that the product you buy was made respecting regulations at each level.
 Unbroken, this chain of informations means complete transparency and entire compliance.

 Biowest completely controls the supply chain from harvesting the raw material to filling sterile bottles.